When people ask me what I do for a living I have many different answers depending on who I’m talking to and how much explanation I feel like giving.

 Did someone say digital nomad?

-Playing on my mind was a conversation I’d had with a friend back in the UK.
+Playing on my mind in those first few months was a conversation I’d had with a friend back in the UK.
 It was after my work visa ended and I was ticking off a few things I wanted to do before leaving the country.
 We were on a train from Edinburgh to York and she was telling me about digital nomads and people who earn money from their websites or online skills while travelling and doing whatever they want.
-She is a self-published author and was encouraging me to look into doing something like starting my own travel website so I would have the freedom I craved.
+She’s a self-published author and was encouraging me to look into doing something like starting my own travel website so I would have the freedom I craved.
 It sounded amazing.
-And completely unattainable.
+And completely and insanely unattainable.
 I nodded along but had no real clue of how such a thing was possible and even if it was, didn’t see how it was possible for me.

-But it must have struck a cord because I went home and bought a domain name and started trying to set up a website.
-It seemed all too difficult and I still didn’t get how it was going to earn me cold, hard, cash.
+But it must have struck a cord and because I went home to Edinburgh after that trip and bought a domain name and started trying to set up a website.
+Then it seemed all too difficult and I still didn’t get how it was going to earn me cold, hard, cash.
 I shelved the idea while I dealt with leaving the UK and moving back to Australia.
-But once the dust settled and I was working a job that I didn’t particularly enjoy (except for the people) and coming home in the evenings to twiddle my thumbs I started thinking about it again.
+But once the dust settled and I was working another job that I didn’t particularly enjoy (except for the people) and coming home in the evenings to twiddle my thumbs I started thinking about it again.

 Sure I had plans to move to Spain and teach English, but what was I going to do after that?
 It wasn’t a job I was considering forever and there were only so many times I could renew within the program anyway.
-I was terrified of being in a position like I had been at the end of my UK visa again.
+I was terrified of being in a position like I had been at the end of my UK visa.
 No money, no career, no idea what to do but go crawling back to my parents.
 I was getting into my later 20s (eeek!) and the idea of constantly yo-yoing back home didn’t hold a ton of appeal.
+For them either I imagine…

-So I enrolled in an Internet Design university course.
+So I enrolled in an Internet Design university course online.
 Traditional study and working for someone else was what I understood, and I figured no one was going to employ me in some sort of online or remote business without any experience, so I better get some.

 Getting serious about (starting) blogging (again)

-I processed to devour every “How to Start a Travel Blog” post I could find and signed up to the Travel Blog Success Course to give me a jump start (which it truly did, I HIGHLY credit it with starting me out on the right foot.
+I proceeded to devour every “How to Start a Travel Blog” post I could find (there’s a lot, including my own now!) and signed up to the Travel Blog Success Course to give me a jump start (which it truly did, I HIGHLY credit it with starting me out on the right foot.
 Sadly the course is no longer but has been absorbed into Nomadic Matt’s Superstar Blogging, which I haven’t personally done but have heard is also good for beginners).

-I still didn’t see myself becoming a full-time travel blogger who earned money from my own website.
-Instead, I saw it as a way to teach myself a huge range of new skills and present them in an online portfolio, enabling me to apply for a remote job, or marketing or travel jobs.
+I still didn’t see myself becoming a full-time travel blogger who earned money from my own website by any means.
+Instead, I saw starting a blog as a way to teach myself a huge range of new skills and present them in an online portfolio, enabling me to apply for a remote job, or marketing, or travel jobs.
 All things that had been out of my reach before.

 It was around the end of August or beginning of September 2015 that I accidentally made my website live.
 It was a good thing too or I probably would have messed with it forever trying to make it perfect (it’s still not).
 From then on Migrating Miss was on the internet!